 How Long Does It Take For A Septum Piercing To Close?

-While septum piercings may close up if you take out the jewelry early in the process, you do not need to worry about the piercing closing right away.
+Many people come up with the following question: How long does it take for a piercing to close?
+While septum piercings may close up if you remove the jewelry early in the process, you do not need to worry about the piercing closing immediately.
 However, removing the ring immediately after getting the piercing may result in it closing up within a few minutes.
-The septum piercing will close up overnight if left without jewelry.
+It can generally vary, but a septum piercing will close up overnight if left without jewelry.
 It passes through a mucus membrane which tends to shut the hole relatively quicker than a regular body piercing.
 This is because the membrane has a faster rate of tissue regeneration and decreased inflammatory response compared to skin wounds (1).

 The length of time it takes for a piercing to close depends on several factors.
 Some of them are discussed in the following section.